mikekaminsky/dbt-setup-example/README.md

 ## Test it out!

-If the gods are kind, you should be able to run dbt.
+If the gods are smiling on you this day, you should be able to run dbt.

 ```bash
 $ dbt run --profiles-dir .